 - Are you a retailer, looking to sell product from your stand?
 Then you will need plenty of stock, displayed attractively, and clearly priced.
 Cash float and the ability to take credit cards will also be important.

 - If you are looking to chat with potential customers, maybe an area to sit/stand.
-Ability to offer refreshments and stationery will be key.
+Ability to offer refreshments and stationery to write notes and keep business cards safe will be key.

 - Brand awareness can be achieved with a product or promotional giveaways.
 You will also need visuals/pull-ups to help people identify who you are.
 Are they clear, concise and in an easy to read font?

 What about staffing the stand?

 With body language making up 55% of non-verbal communication.
 It’s key to ensure that the staff you have on your stand are not only the right type of personality for the event, but that their look best matches your corporate branding.

 Depending on the type of company that you run and the objectives of the event will depend on the people you need on your stand.
 Generally speaking, you should have personable, friendly members of your team that have basic knowledge/understanding of what you are offering.
 If your product line is particularly specific, then you may need an expert or two on hand for more in-depth questions.
 However, a team of in-depth experts may scare away people who just want to chat and gather an overview before wishing to make a follow-up appointment.